April 11, 2009

 August 1978 through September 1979

-I was commissioned, with around a thousand others, as a WOW Ambassador at the Way's yearly festival, the Rock of Ages, held at Headquarters in New Knoxville, Ohio.
+In August 1978, I was commissioned, with around a thousand others, as a WOW Ambassador at the Way's yearly festival, the Rock of Ages, held at Headquarters in New Knoxville, Ohio.
 (In 1995, after twenty-five years since the Rock of Ages' inception, it was discontinued.)

 I was sent to Milwaukee, Wisconsin, and was designated a WOW Family Coordinator.
 There were four WOWs in my family, all of us barely adults - myself, another young woman, and two young men.
 Along with overseeing the WOW family, I oversaw our Twig Fellowship.
 Our WOW family was assigned with six other WOW families to Milwaukee and made up a WOW Branch, which was overseen by an 8th Way Corps trainee on his interim year assignment.

-The Way was structured like a tree known as The Way Tree.
-The roots of the tree represented the research of God's Word stemming from Dr. Wierwille and the research department at Headquarters.
+[The Way was structured like a tree known as The Way Tree.
+The roots of the tree represented the research of God's Word stemming from Dr. Wierwille and the research department at the Ohio Way Headquarters.
 Research is what "fed the tree."
 Later The Way purchased other training locations, which were collectively called "root locales."
 The Trunk represented a geographical country, such as the Trunk of the USA or the Trunk of Canada.
 Limbs were states, such as the Limb of New York.
 Branches were areas within a state and were typically composed of about seven Twigs.
 Twigs were the household fellowships held in Way believers' homes.
 An individual believer was sometimes referred to as a Leaf.
 The Twig is where believers spent most of their time as far as Way meetings.
 A common phrase at that time was, "Life is in the Twig."
 In the mid-1990's, the term "Twig" was replaced with "Household Fellowship."
 Two geographical terms not related to parts of a tree were a Region which was composed of several states and an Area which was smaller than a Branch.
-(Click here and open all the songs to access and listen to the song, I Am A Leaf, by one of the popular Way bands of the 1970s.)
+(Click here and open all the songs to access and listen to the song, I Am A Leaf, by one of the popular Way bands of the 1970s.)]

 My WOW family lived in a small, run-down apartment on the East Side near Lake Michigan and the University of Wisconsin.
 We spent a lot of time witnessing on the university campus.
 Through the year I worked part-time jobs as an office assistant, a bus girl at a restaurant, and an ice cream cart driver selling frozen treats on the East Side.